lucidworks/solr-scale-tk/README.md

 Using the US West (N. California) Region
 --------

 By default, the toolkit launches instances in the us-east-1 region (N. Virginia).
-If you want to launch in the us-west-1 region (N. California), then you need to override a few properties in your ~/.sstk file:
+If you want to launch in the us-west-2 region (Oregon), then you need to override a few properties in your ~/.sstk file:

 ```
-"region": "us-west-1"
+"region": "us-west-2"
-"AWS_AZ":"us-west-1b",
+"AWS_AZ":"us-west-2b",
-"AWS_HVM_AMI_ID":"ami-ebec998b"
+"AWS_HVM_AMI_ID":"ami-c20ad5a2"
 ```

-You'll also need to ensure the security group / keypair exist in the us-west-1 region as these are not visible across regions.
+You'll also need to ensure the security group / keypair exist in the us-west-2 region as these are not visible across regions.
 In other words, if you created the security group / keypair in the us-east-1 region, and then moved to the west, then you'll need to re-create the security group / keypairs.

 Overview
 ========